FeruzaShokirjonovna/muller-dentistry/README.md

 ### Findings under Testing

+- No unfixed bugs has been left to display, nor has any bugs been encountered.

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows: